DLSamson/DLSamson/README.md

-# Hi, I'm Danila 👋
+# Hi, I'm Daniel 👋

 Backend developer from Moscow.
 I work with PHP/Laravel, React/TypeScript, and everything in between.